yibo-geomatique/dashboard/Studies/StrasbourgStudy.md

 * ( Brendan master project ) based on the building changes identify infill development, interview stakeholders

-* (tbd, Yibo) Clarify some densification concepts identified in the dashboard, starting with surelevation (see concepts.md) ** analyse data : BuildingChange data (introduce and detect this new change); The database Demande d'autorisation d'urbanisme
+* (tbd, Yibo) Propose some specific densification patterns that can identified in the dashboard, and focus on raising height (see concepts.md), in connection with Liverpool (or Bristol?) and Dortmund (tbc)
+  ** analyse data : BuildingChange data (introduce and detect this new change); The database Demande d'autorisation d'urbanisme
   ** papers and interviews to clarify the concept with the view of experts ** propose a method to illustrate the concept on the dashboard with visuals and to support densification discussions using this concept.